 - Automating routine tasks to free compliance teams from manually collecting data to do higher-value work like investigating and remediating issues in a timelier manner

 - Analyzing data to bring you fresh, data-driven insights, show interdependencies that would otherwise go unnoticed, and provide you an early peek at risk indicators

 - Visualizing key indicators and metrics in real-time so you have the whole, most up-to-date story within your data for better, faster decisions

 Integrated SOX compliance software helps you get more done, deliver better results — and prove it.
 You’ll always have ready-to-go data easily on hand so you can close compliance gaps before it’s too late.

-Complying with SOX can be rather daunting, but the advantages extend well beyond avoiding costly penalties.
-SOX compliance – facilitated by advanced compliance software – can give you better information about operations, help you avoid bad decisions, and protect your organization.
+Complying with SOX can be daunting, but the advantages extend well beyond avoiding costly penalties.
+SOX compliance – facilitated by advanced compliance software – can give you better information about operations to expose weaknesses and gaps, avoid bad decisions, and protect your organization.